-Substantial SDHI-sensitivity monitoring programs were running with samples from the season 2022/23.
+Substantial SDHI-sensitivity monitoring programs were running with samples from the season 2023/24.
 These were based on detached leaf tests and the detection of mutations in the SDH genes.
 In most cases there was a good correlation between detached leaf assays and genetic evaluations.
 Genetic studies based on pyrosequencing, illumina sequencing, qPCR and whole SDH gene sequencing showed that the C-I86F mutation is the prevalent resistance mechanism and the main driver for observed sensitivity changes in the field.
 However, also other mutations (C-N88S/D, C-H154R, C-G92R) have been identified at very low frequency from beginning of SDHI-adaptation in soybean rust.
 These mutations do not increase in frequency over the last years.
 Their implication on SDHI sensitivity is therefore believed to be limited.
 Since such homologous mutations can be found and are relevant in other plant pathogens (e.g. Zymoseptoria tritici C-N86S, C-H152R; Corynespora cassiicola C-N75S ; Pyrenophora teres C-G79R), they will be further monitored.

-Results from Brazil : Analyzed samples originated from both, commercial and trial sites (both treated and untreated plots) from the following states: Bahia, Mato Grosso do Sul, Mato Grosso, Parana, Sao Paulo, Minas Gerais, Goias, Rio Grande do Sul, Santa Catarina and Tocantins.
-Over the last years, the frequency of C-I86F continues to increase slightly each year, reaching moderate to high frequency levels in most monitored regions.
+Results from Brazil : Analyzed samples originated from both, commercial and trial sites (both treated and untreated plots) from the following states: Bahia, Mato Grosso do Sul, Mato Grosso, Parana, Sao Paulo, Minas Gerais, Goias, Rio Grande do Sul, Santa Catarina, Maranhao and Tocantins.

-Results from Paraguay : Monitoring studies including samples from 2021/22 (sensitivity tests and mutation analysis) showed that the frequency of SDHI adaptation was moderate.
+Over the last years, the frequency of C-I86F increased slightly each year until season 2022/23, reaching moderate to high frequency levels in most monitored regions.
+Frequencies in 2023/24 showed a stable, unchanged level compared to last season.Results from Paraguay : Monitoring studies including samples from 2021/22 and 2022/23 (sensitivity tests and mutation analysis) showed that the frequency of SDHI adaptation was moderate.